MoSCoW Prioritisation

 Suppose you’re building a customer feedback portal:

-MoSCoW Category |
+| Feature | MoSCoW Category | Rationale |

-Users can submit feedback |
+| Users can submit feedback | Must have | Core functionality |

-Admin dashboard for viewing feedback |
+| Admin dashboard for viewing feedback | Should have | Valuable but not immediately needed |

-Nice UI touch but not essential |
+| Feedback tagging with emojis | Could have | Nice UI touch but not essential |

-Out of scope for current release |
+| Social media integration | Won’t have | Out of scope for current release |

 Best Practices